 There is some evidence that the free PSA ratio (the percentage of total PSA not bound to proteins) can help predict the probability of cancer, especially in patients with total PSA levels in the 'grey-area’ range of 2.0 to 10.0 µg/L. A free-PSA test result above 25% is thought to suggest a lower risk of cancer, whereas a lower percentage suggests a higher probability of disease.
 This ratio may help reduce the number of unnecessary biopsies.
 In most cases, test results are reported as numbers rather than as "high" or "low", "positive" or "negative", or "normal".
 In order for the doctor to understand laboratory results it is necessary for them to know what the reference range (or ‘normal value’ range) is for the laboratory where the test is performed.
 Reference ranges can be influenced by the test method and instrument used by laboratory.
 To learn more about reference ranges, please read the article, Reference Ranges and What They Mean.

 Prostate biopsy or operations on the prostate will significantly elevate PSA levels.
-The blood test should be done before surgery or six weeks after.
+A blood test for PSA measurement must be performed before surgery or six weeks after.

-Ejaculation and vigorous physical activity affecting the prostate, such as bicycle riding, may cause a temporary rise in PSA levels.
-A blood sample should be taken either before a digital rectal examination as pressure on the gland during the examination will lead to an increase in the PSA value or alternatively after at least a week after the examination Excessive doses of some chemotherapeutic drugs, such as cyclophosphamide, methotrexate, and also other medications such as aspirin, statins, diuretics, finasteride, and dutasteride may affect PSA results.
+Ejaculation and vigorous physical activity affecting the prostate, such as bicycle riding, may cause a temporary rise in PSA.
+A blood sample should be taken either before a digital rectal examination as pressure on the gland during the examination will lead to an increase in the PSA value or alternatively after at least a week after the examination.
+Some chemotherapeutic drugs, such as cyclophosphamide, methotrexate, and also other medications such as aspirin, statins, diuretics, finasteride, and dutasteride may affect PSA results.